LeszekBlazewski/OnlineGameScript/OnlineGameScript/README1_INSTALATION_GUIDE.txt

     c) Opera - navigate to https://github.com/operasoftware/operachromiumdriver/releases
        From the list choose driver which correctly corespondents to your operation system needs.

+       *** REALLY IMPORTANT ***
+	Opera must be installed on your C drive.
+The best option is to NOT change default settings durning the instalation.
+	The path to opera executable must look like that:

+		C:\Program Files\Opera\launcher.exe

+	You can check whether your opera is correctly installed by going to desktop right clicking opera launcher then choosing options from drop down menu and looking on the path specified in target.

+	** NOTE ***
+	When the script works please don't perform any tasks.
+Firefox and chrome support headless options therefore the script is running in background and you won't see anything.
+You can do whatever you want.

+	Sadly Opera doesn't have this feature therefore you have to wait until the script completes its tasks. ( You can watch the lighting fast process of farming in this time :D )

             ################################################################################
             #                       Instruction for LINUX users                            #